-How did the HQWBL experience help shape my future career plans?
+How did the CTE HQWBL experience help shape my future career plans?

 What steps would I need to take to enter and develop in this career?

-What insights did I gain from the HQWBL experience about the workplace and the career?
+What insights did I gain from the CTE HQWBL experience about the workplace and the career?

-What new questions about this workplace or career have emerged as a result of this HQWBL experience?
+What new questions about this workplace or career have emerged as a result of this CTE HQWBL experience?

-HIGH-QUALITY WORK-BASED LEARNING EMPLOYER/MENTOR EVALUATION
+CTE HIGH-QUALITY WORK-BASED LEARNING EMPLOYER/MENTOR EVALUATION

 Thank you for taking the time to host a student.
-Your support of this program provides students with opportunities to make better decisions about their future careers.
-Your feedback is valuable to ensuring HQWBL experiences in the future.
-Please complete this form and return it to the HQWBL coordinator/teacher/point-of-contact at your earliest convenience.
+Your support of this experience provides students with opportunities to make better decisions about their future careers.
+Your feedback is valuable to ensuring CTE HQWBL experiences in the future.
+Please complete this form and return it to the CTE WBL coordinator/teacher/point of contact at your earliest convenience.